DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet
 ```

-- We will start out by testing a reverse shell with Python.
-First we need to see if Python is installed on the server.
+- Reverse shells can be written in several programming languages but we need to make sure that the language we use for our script is installed on the target server.
+First we'll test to see if Python is installed.
 We can run another simple command within the URL to test this.

 ```
 192.168.62.35/sar2HTML/index.php?plot=; python3 --help
 ```

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Sar/Images/08-checkpython3.png "Sar Walkthrough")

+- Success!
+The target server has Python3 installed so we'll use Python as the language of choice for our script.

 ---